- Top 10 Home Buying Mistakes

 Mistake #6 – Too slow to choose … Too quick to choose

-Even before writing an offer, to the extent the competitive situation allows, we will assemble for the property and assist you to review the ARMLS “tax” records, listing history, and satellite maps; as well as comparable properties available for sale and recently sold.
-These are used to confirm the desirability of the property and determine the initial offer price and negotiating strategy.
+Even before writing an offer, to the extent the competitive situation allows, we will assemble the ARMLS “tax” records, listing history, satellite maps, and recent comparable-sales information and work with you to review these to confirm the desirability of the property and determine the initial offer price and negotiating strategy.

 What do you need and want in a home?
 Sounds simple, but clearly identifying your needs and bringing an objective view to home shopping leaves you in a much better position.
 How much space do you really need?
 Too small and you may feel like you live in constant clutter.
 Too big and maintenance may become too daunting.

 Outline all of your priorities, and work on finding not just a great home, but a great home for your particular needs and preferences.

 For $300 to $600, the cost depending on size, number of stories, existence of a pool and other factors, a professional inspector will conduct a thorough inspection of the home, which may require specialized inspections of areas of special concern and/or atypical systems or equipment … such as a septic tank.

 The SPDS should be provided to the inspector with instructions for inspection emphasis and/or consideration of specialized inspections.

 Even if you are knowledgeable about construction, an independent, detailed and objective inspection is essential to your home-buying success.

 The ARMLS Purchase Contract provides for your final walkthrough of the property a few days prior to closing to confirm that its condition is the same as when the purchase agreement was signed, and that any repairs or replacements promised by the seller have been made.
 This confirmation is essential.